Satellite-im/Warp/docs/pocketdimension/interface.md

 ### Types

 **Dimension**
-The Dimension is simply a `String` value you provide used to group data.
-Generally you'll provide the module name as the dimension such as `MESSAGING` but realistically you can provide any `String` value.
+The Dimension is a  value you provide used to group data.
+Generally you'll provide the module name as the dimension such as `messaging` but realistically you can provide any `String` value.

 **DimensionData**
-Dimension data is supported in three flavors.
-A `JSON` object, a `String` value, or a `Buffer`.
-The cache will recall this type and if possible return the data in the same format you've added it in.
+**TODO**

 **DimensionQuery**
 Dimension queries support the following query types...**TODO**